MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ![Xbox Developer Portal product setup location screenshot](../images/ingesting_crossplay_games_xdp/image11.png)

-Once you make it to the Product Setup page, click the “Application ID Setup” section.
+Once you make it to the Product Setup page, select the “Application ID Setup” section.
 In this area, you can enter the MSA App ID you retrieved and place it in the “Application ID” field, as shown below.

 ![Application ID setup screenshot on Xbox Developer Portal](../images/ingesting_crossplay_games_xdp/image12.png)